 Question: After observing the light detected from your model exoplanetary system, what do you expect to see in the light curve when the satellite observes an exoplanet transit?

-The expected answer would be: a dip in the light curve.
+Expected answer: a dip in the light curve.

 As a bonus activity you could ask the students to analyse the data collected from the light detector quantitatively and, for example, complete Activity 3 of the Exoplanets in a Box classroom resource.